aripnokihs/MultiPurposeCalculator/README.md

 Built with `Next.js` and `Shadcn/UI`.

-The website offeres a calculator supporting addition, subtraction, multiplication, and division.
+The website offers a calculator supporting addition, subtraction, multiplication, and division.
 It also supports biswise operations and number system conversion (binary/decimal/hex).

 ## Get Started
 #### Must: